bheesham/mrts/README.md

 			`data.json`.
   * `MRCT.py`: Converts `GIF` to `PNG`.
   * `tiles/`: tiles in `GIF` and `PNG` format.
+  * `tessdata/`: Tesseract data.

 ## Required libraries to `MRTS.py`
 See `requirements.txt`.
 Each of those libraries may have their own requirements.

+## Setup requirements
+You will need to download and place all of the tiles provided by in the class in a `tiles/` directory, as well as `tessdata/` provided by Tesseract library.